 This could be a good option if you are confident you will be staying in your building for the long term and want more control of your occupancy at the property into the future or if you want to preserve the option to develop additional improvements on the property as you please.

-Depending on the property, the land value can range from 30% to 60% of the total value of the property, so the cash proceeds you can pull out from this option will be less than in a sale-leaseback.
-However, the ground rent payments are also lower than they would be in a sale-leaseback because you are only “renting” the land, not the building, and investors typically require lower yields than they would in a sale-leaseback.
+Depending on the property, the land value can range from 30% to 60% of the total value of the property, so the cash proceeds you can pull out from this option will be less than in a sale leaseback.
+However, the ground rent payments are also lower than they would be in a sale leaseback because you are only “renting” the land, not the building, and commercial real estate investors typically require lower yields than they would in a sale-leaseback.

 See a ground lease in action.
-Find out how AQUILA successfully negotiated a ground lease on behalf of Lutheran Campus Ministries, enabling the organization to monetize their land while remaining on site.
+Find out how AQUILA successfully negotiated a ground lease on behalf of Lutheran Campus Ministries, enabling the organization to monetize its land while remaining on site.